drocheam/optrace/docs/source/usage/elements.rst

    RS = ot.RaySource(circ, divergence="Function", div_func=lambda e: np.cos(e)**2, div_angle=10)

 For all the combinations above we can also generate a direction distribution inside an circular arc instead of a cone.
 The correct way to do this is by setting :python:`div_2d=True`.
-With :python:`div_axis_angle` we can additionally define the orientation of this arc distribution.
+With :python:`div_axis_angle`, we can additionally define the orientation of this arc distribution.

 .. testcode::